 Using the default routing table allows direct access to the Internet for all VMs and direct access from the Internet for all VMs with public IP addresses attached to them.
 If you need to change that, you must configure a user-defined routing table.
 User-defined routes are always preferred over the default routes when the longest prefix matches.
 The route tables are then applied on a per-subnet basis to the subnets.
 In the multi-tiered setup above, two route tables must be created.

-When wanting to override BGP propagated routes with UDR, you can select a check box to DisableBGPPropagation on any subnet that route table is applied against.
+If you want to override BGP-propagated routes with UDR, you can select a check box to DisableBGPPropagation on any subnet that route table is applied against.

 Backend Route Table